biobakery/humann/readme.md

 ### Updating the environment ###
 Once HUMAnN2 is downloaded, we now need to add the location of the code to the paths.
-Type these commands at the prompt or include them in your .bashrc file where $HUMANn2_PATH is the location that HUMAnN2 was download (ie $HUMAnN2_PATH=/home/user/humann2/ with the file "humann2.py" found in this folder).
+Type these commands or include them in your .bashrc file.

 ```
 $ export PATH=$PATH:$HUMAnN2_PATH
 $ export PYTHONPATH=$PYTHONPATH:$HUMAnN2_PATH/src
 ```

+$HUMANn2_PATH = the full path to the HUMAnN2 download

 NOTE: If you added these commands to your .bashrc file, please run the following command before proceeding to the next steps.
 This command will update your environment to reflect the changes to your .bashrc file: `` source .bashrc ``